 Hibernating bats, fungal infections, warm-bodied mammals, the mass extinction of the dinosaurs – one controversial theory from 2005 connects them all.

-White-nose syndrome, the disease now believed to have killed around a million North American bats, confounded scientists after it was first documented in 2006.
+White-nose syndrome, the disease now believed to have killed about a million North American bats, confounded scientists after it was first documented in 2006.
 In a sense it was merely a sort of athlete's foot: a fungal infection that attacked the skin.
 So how did it kill?

 Researchers have found a clue in Arturo Casadevall's theory based on the ability of mammals' bodies to control, and elevate, their temperatures.